Last Updated on

 These often have SEO-targeted names and URLs such as “cheapbarcodes.com” or “buyabarcode.com”.

 They are often much cheaper than GS1 and are often advertised as being suitable for use as Amazon barcodes, but Amazon themselves say differently:

 ” Product IDs will be confirmed against the GS1 database.
 U.P.C.s that do not match the information provided by GS1 will be considered invalid.”

 These companies are often selling barcodes that have already been used and therefore are useless for identifying your products.
 Amazon reserves the right to ban your ASINs or suspend your entire seller account if they find an instance of this, so honestly, just stick to GS1 and pay the other sellers no mind.

-Of course, some of these sellers may be fine, and it’s your risk to take, but we personally wouldn’t recommend it.
+Of course, some of these sellers may be fine, and it’s your risk to take, but when the cost is so low already, we personally wouldn’t recommend it.

 What’s an EAN barcode?

 EAN stands for European Article Number.